-- Delays in securing clinical investigators or trial sites for our clinical trials; - Delays in obtaining Institutional Review Board (IRB) and other regulatory approvals to commence a clinical trial; - Slower than anticipated rates of patient recruitment and enrollment in our clinical trials, or failing to reach the targeted number of patients due to competition for patients from other trials; - Limited or no availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third party payers for the use of biological products supplied for use in our clinical trials; - Negative or inconclusive results from clinical trials; - Unforeseen side effects interrupting, delaying, or halting clinical trials of any future therapeutic product candidates, and possibly resulting in the FDA or other regulatory authorities denying approval of any future therapeutic product candidates; - Unforeseen safety issues; - Approval and introduction of new therapies or changes in standards of practice or regulatory requirements that render our clinical trial endpoints or the targeting of our proposed indications obsolete; - Inability to monitor patients adequately during or after treatment or problems with investigator or patient compliance with the trial protocols; - Inability to replicate in large controlled studies safety and efficacy data obtained from a limited number of patients in uncontrolled trials; - Inability or unwillingness of medical investigators to follow our clinical protocols; and - Unavailability of clinical trial supplies.
+- · delays in securing clinical investigators or trial sites for our clinical trials; - · delays in obtaining Institutional Review Board (IRB) and other regulatory approvals to commence a clinical trial; - · slower than anticipated rates of patient recruitment and enrollment, or failing to reach the targeted number of patients due to competition for patients from other trials; - · limited or no availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third party payers for the use of agents used in our clinical trials;

+- · negative or inconclusive results from clinical trials; - · unforeseen side effects interrupting, delaying, or halting clinical trials of any future therapeutic product candidates, and possibly resulting in the FDA or other regulatory authorities denying approval of any future therapeutic product candidates; - · unforeseen safety issues; - approval and introduction of new therapies or changes in standards of practice or regulatory guidance that render our clinical trial endpoints or the targeting of our proposed indications obsolete; - · inability to monitor patients adequately during or after treatment or problems with investigator or patient compliance with the trial protocols; - · inability to replicate in large controlled studies safety and efficacy data obtained from a limited number of patients in uncontrolled trials; - · inability or unwillingness of medical investigators to follow our clinical protocols; and - · unavailability of clinical trial supplies.

 Moreover, our ability to complete the clinical trials for our product candidates in a timely manner depends on additional factors such as rate of patient enrollment.
 Patient enrollment can vary with the size of the patient population, the proximity of suitable patients to clinical sites, perceptions of the utility of cell therapy for the treatment of certain diseases, and the eligibility criteria for the study.
 For example, patients enrolling in our studies of ixmyelocel-T need to provide an adequate amount of bone marrow to process and expand for injection and some patients may not be able to provide sufficient starting material despite our study inclusion and exclusion criteria designed to prevent this.
 Bone marrow is an inherently variable starting material.
 We have experienced delays in patient accrual in our previous clinical trials.
-On March 27, 2013, we announced that we were stopping enrollment in the

-Phase 3 REVIVE clinical trial due to the slow patient accrual rate for the study and to optimize the use of our financial resources.
+On March 27, 2013, we announced that we were stopping enrollment in the Phase 3 REVIVE clinical trial due to the slow patient accrual rate for the study and to optimize the use of our financial resources.
 If we experience similar delays in patient enrollment for other clinical trials, we could experience increased costs and delays associated with these trials, which would impair our product development programs and our ability to market our products.